 The Escapade mission aims to investigate the effects of solar radiation on Mars.
 The probes are also equipped with cameras to capture the auroras on Mars in visible light for the first time in human history.

-The Escapade mission’s Mars probes, named Blue and Gold in reference to UC Berkeley’s school colours, will launch on Blue Origin’s New Glenn rocket, as the company’s Electron rocket is not powerful enough to carry heavy loads.
+The Escapade mission’s Mars probes, named Blue and Gold about UC Berkeley’s school colours, will launch on Blue Origin’s New Glenn rocket, as the company’s Electron rocket is not powerful enough to carry heavy loads.

 The Escapade spacecraft will travel for 11 months to reach Mars.